Sesame Ginger Soba Noodles

 Instructions

-• Cook Soba Noodles as per package instruction.
+• Cook Soba Noodles as per package instruction in slightly salted water.
 Run under cold water and keep aside.

-• In a bowl mix together Soy sauce, Honey, rice vinegar, and sriracha.
-Keep aside.
+• In a bowl mix together rice vinegar, soy sauce, honey, mirin, sriracha, toasted sesame oil, minced ginger and garlic.

-• Heat a pan.
-Add 1 tspn oil.
+• Heat oil in a skillet.
 Once pan is hot spread tofu cubes in single layer.
 Fry undisturbed till they are golden brown in color.
-Turn and fry again till the otherside is golden bworn in colour.
+Turn and cook again until all sides crisps up.

 Nutrition